-I’m am 100% certain that you will find this post super helpful and it’s something I wish more people shared!
-I find myself digging around peoples blogs, YouTube channels and Podcasts to try to understand how exactly they have got to where they are today.
+I’m certain you will find this post helpful and it’s something I wish more people shared.
+I find myself looking around peoples blogs, YouTube channels and Podcasts to try to understand how exactly they have got to where they are today.
 What struggles did they have?
 Did they invest in courses?
 Coaches?
 Adverts?
 What did they find worked the best?
 Maybe I’m just nosy?
-But I want to know and I’m sure you do to!
+But I want to know and I’m sure you do to.

 July 2016: Idea to start a blog

 Nervous, embarrassed and self-doubt

 My blogging journey started in July 2016 when I had the idea to start a blog.
 The reason why I started a blog was because I was looking for a creative outlet.
 I was happy with my life but felt like I needed a hobby, I read a lot of others blogs which I found through Pinterest and I wanted to start my own!